411th Engineer Brigade (United States)

 The 411th Engineer Brigade (Theater Army) is a combat engineer brigade of the United States Army headquartered in New Windsor, New York.
 It is a major engineer command of the United States Army Reserve.

 Tracing its lineage back to the 355th Engineer Regiment, the brigade assumed its predecessor's campaign participation credit and honors, which were received fighting in the European Theater of World War II.
 The reserve brigade did not participate in any Cold War era fighting, and only saw periodic moves to various army bases around New York State.
 After the Cold War, however, the brigade saw several deployments to the Middle East in a supporting role for US-led contingencies.
 These included Operation Desert Storm, Operation Joint Endeavor, Operation Iraqi Freedom and Operation Enduring Freedom.

 Organization

-The 411th Engineer Brigade is a subordinate unit of the 412th Engineer Command and its Headquarters and Headquarters Company is stationed at New Windsor, New York.
-As of 2017 the following units are subordinated to the 411th Engineer Brigade:
+The brigade is a subordinate unit of the 412th Theater Engineer Command.
+As of January 2026 the brigade consists of the following units: